ssati19/Store-Data-Analysis-/README.md

  It also allows for customization, so sales teams can tailor the dashboard to their specific needs and preferences, including adding or removing metrics and adjusting the time frame for data analysis.
  ## SOME USEFUL  INSIGHTS FROM THE DASHBOARD:

- 1. Women are more likely to buy then men(65%)
+ 1.Women are more likely to buy then men(65%)

  2.Maharastra,karnataka, and Uttar praedesh are top 3 states.